jeremykenneth7/Tsunami-Warning-Center/README.md

 <h3 align="center">Tsunami Warning Center</h3>

   <p align="center">
-    App for Tsunami Disaster and Warning Center with API on Realtime Earthquake data +5.0 Magnitudo and Realtime Maps with GeoJSON for Tsunami Warning
+    App for Tsunami Disaster and Warning Center with API on Realtime Earthquake data +5.0 Magnitudo and Realtime Maps with GeoJSON for Tsunami Warning in Indonesia
     <br />
     <a href="https://github.com/jeremykenneth7/Tsunami-Warning-Center"><strong>Explore the docs »</strong></a>
     <br />